 Lost or discarded fishing nets make up a considerable part of the bulk plastic waste in the oceans.
 These are made of synthetic fibers, so-called “ghost nets”.
 For marine organisms such as fish, turtles, dolphins, or whales, these are life-threatening.
 They become entangled in the nets and die in agony.
 If the nets sink to the seabed, they can destroy entire ecosystems there.

 The fishing industry and its nets exist because we like eating fish.
 In this respect, we are contributing to this misery, even if only indirectly.
 If you want to see fewer marine organisms die from ghost nets, you can eat less fish; it’s as simple as that.
 Also, avoid eating exotic fishes like swai.

 Plastic Pollution: Ships Dump Trash into the Sea

 Both cargo ships and cruise ships are contributing to the increasing quantities of plastic waste in the sea.
 Sometimes accidentally, but unfortunately also often deliberately, garbage from the ships ends up in the water.
 Of course, we can only do something about this sort of ocean pollution indirectly: we can become much more discerning about the many everyday consumer goods imported by ship from faraway places.
 Is that next cruise really necessary?

 What Can I Do About Plastic Waste in the Ocean?

-- Be consistent about recycling: many cities offer residential collection of recyclables, neighborhood collection points, recycling center drop-off free of charge.
+- Be consistent about recycling: Many cities offer residential collection of recyclables, neighborhood collection points or recycling center drop-offs free of charge.

 - Stop buying cosmetic and hygiene products containing microplastics.
 Beat the Microbead has compiled a helpful product guide for microplastics by country.